ProThoughts/q2a-pull/README.md

 Q2A Pull allows to get various data from Question2Answer website and display on external website on the same server.

 #### IMPORTANT NOTE
 Q2A Pull is a experimental and ongoing project.
+Currently only one function is available to display recent questions.
+More functions will be added soon.
+Keep watching this repo for update.

 #### VERSION
 BETA